 This collection of E-Books is designed for "on screen" reading as opposed to downloading to portable E-book reading devices.
 However, Books24x7 content is "mobile" provided the user has a tablet PC or Smartphone with the Skillsoft mobile app.

 Search and retrieve full text articles of the online version of Transportation Research Record: Journal of the Transportation Research Board.
 TRB provides VDOT and other "sponsors" full-text online access to over 15,000 articles from 1996-present.
+VDOT employees only.
 For full-text access to articles before 2005 use this Temporary Link

 Older issues of Transportation Research Record (formerly Highway Research Record) dating to 1963 are available in print from the VDOT Research library.

-Combines the records from TRB’s Transportation Research Information Services (TRIS) Database and the OECD’s Joint Transport Research Centre’s International Transport Research Documentation (ITRD) Database.
-TRID provides access to more than one million records of transportation research worldwide, including documents in French, German, Spanish and other languages.
+Combines records from TRB’s Transportation Research Information Services (TRIS) Database and the OECD’s Joint Transport Research Centre’s International Transport Research Documentation (ITRD) Database.
+TRID provides access to more than 1.2 million records of transportation research worldwide, including documents in French, German, Spanish and other languages.

 New / Trial Resources

 The following resources are newly acquired or being evaluated for a future subscription.